-I’m not sure about other copywriters out there, but I could take a guess that we’re all pretty introverted people.
+I’m not sure about other copywriters out there, but I could formulate a guess that we lean towards the introverted side of the spectrum.

 Let’s say I enjoy being around people for about as long as I can avoid making small talk.